SillyMadilyn-dev/SillyMadilyn-dev/README.md

 - 👋 Hi, I’m SillyMadilyn, Call me Madilyn or Madi :D
 - 📫 How to reach me @sillymadilyn on discord!
 - 😄 Pronouns: She/her
-- Owner and developer of Slate SMP
+- Owner and developer of Ember SMP

 # Socials: